alrenU/study-notes/Internet_Programming/VueJS.md

 + **Import Maps:** Allows you to control how JavaScript modules are resolved and imported in the browser.
 Import maps enable you to map module specifiers (like module names) to specific URLs.
 + **ES Modules:** ES Modules (ECMAScript Modules) are a standardized module system in JavaScript that allows you to import and export code.
   - (Using VueJS in HTML Files) Due to security reasons, ES modules can only work over the `http://` protocol.
 In order for ES modules to work on our local machine, we need to serve the index.html over the `http://` protocol, with a local HTTP server.
 To do that we can use `npx serve` (node.js).

+## Essentials
++ Every Vue application starts by creating a new application instance with the `createApp` function.
++ Every app requires a "root component" that can contain other components as its children.
++ An application instance won't render anything until its `.mount()` method is called.
+It expects a "container" argument (DOM element or a selector string).

++ The `.mount()` method should always be called after all app configurations and asset registrations are done.
+Its return value, unlike the asset registration methods, is the root component instance instead of the application instance.
+  - **Asset Registration:** Techniques or mechanisms used to register and manage various assets within a Vue application.
+These assets ensures that they are available where needed.
+    1. **Global Registration:** Makes components, directives, and other assets available throughout your entire Vue application.
+    2. **Local Registration**

++ **In-DOM Template:** Refers to a way of defining and using templates directly within the HTML of your page.
++ The application instance exposes a `.config` object that allows us to configure a few app-level options.